ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Make your own tiny decentralized website for free
 Neocities.org let you host a dead simple website for free, accessible without IPFS extention.
 You need to keep you memory requirements under control, but it can introduce you to the world of decentralized web.

-### A tool for government/citizens communication
+#### SecureMyState
-This working prototype was hacked in two days during the DenverETH hackaton.
-It lets citizens manage state-owned data about themselves, such as their driving licence status.
+This award-winning working prototype of an app for government/citizens communication was built in two days during the DenverETH hackaton.
+It lets Colorado citizens manage state-owned data about themselves, such as their driving licence status or business registration.
+You can see its code here: https://github.com/twos-complement/eth-denver-2020 and a slides presentation here: https://www.figma.com/proto/usEzmsRYQCe3MP8qp4ur5H/Advance-Colorado?node-id=76%3A5625&viewport=143%2C-89%2C0.049727652221918106&scaling=scale-down

+#### Marketplace
+Haven (https://gethaven.app/) is a privacy-focused mobile app for shopping.
+Haven doesn't know its users' buying history, let them pey in cryptos, and doesn't take a cut on the sales.

+#### Torrent tracker hub
+Torrents are a powerful P2P file-sharing technology, but they work better with the help of centralized "trackers" helping users know who has what.
+Some people tried with some success to decentralize them.
+You can find their working prototype here: https://github.com/urbanguacamole/torrent-paradise

+## Decentralize the Web

+### Decentralize the DNS
+The Domain Name System is one of the most centralized piece of the Web.
+By having to ask a central place to know where to find  "google.com" or "facebook.com", it is a central point of failure, be it a technical incident, malicious hack or voluntary censorship.
+Backing the DNS on IPFS could improve its availability.
+A first prototype for Javascript have been published on NPM: https://www.npmjs.com/package/orbitdns

 ## Blockchain use-cases